John-McPherson/Python-Essentials-Portfolio-Project/README.md

  ### **Set Up**
  * If there are no books inputed in the spreadsheet the program will run a set up function prompting the user to add their comics to the program.

+ ### **Delete data***
+ * The application has the option to clear all user inputs to help with testing or to allow the user to start again with a blank spreadsheet.
+ * The delete function is hidden from the user to reduce the chance that they would accidentally run it and lose all their data.
+ * To access the delete function the user types "delete" when prompted to choose between updating stock and sales.
+As this is irreversable it will warn the user that deleting the data will be permanent and will ask for confirmation three times before clearing the data.

  ## **Features left to implement**

 ### **Automatic Reordering**